SilkRose/Pony/src/stories/pink-persuasion/pink-persuasion.md

 "No problem, what did you need?"

 Rarity leads me inside and over to her couch.
-Taking a seat, she says, "I'm going to be blunt, I think you should kiss Pinkie on her birthday."
+We sit down before she says, "I'm going to be blunt, I think you should kiss Pinkie on her birthday."

 *What?*